 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Repositories.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Repositories.

 Repositories in Moodle enable users to upload files, access previously uploaded files and to easily bring content into Moodle from external repositories, such as Flickr or Google Docs.
 Enabled repositories are available in the File picker.